remblock/REMChain-AutoFailover/README.md

 # REMChain-Automated-Failover

-#### These scripts will help a REMChain block producer perform a failover, in the event they fail to produce blocks within a specified timeframe.
-The Producer-Failover script should be activated on your primary server and the Backup-Failover on your secondary server.
+#### These scripts will help block producers on REMChain perform a failovers, in the event they fail to produce blocks within a specified timeframe.
+The REMChain-Failover script should be activated on your backup server.

 ***